medik8s/fence-agents-remediation/README.md

     namespace: default
 ```

-NHC creates FAR CR using FAR Template after it detects an unhealthy node (according to NHC unhealthy conditions).
+NHC creates FenceAgentsRemediation CR using fartemplate after it detects an unhealthy node (according to NHC's unhealthy conditions).
-FAR CRs are deleted by NHC after it sees the Node is healthy again.
+FenceAgentsRemediation CRs are deleted by NHC after it detects the node is healthy again.

 ### Standalone FAR

 * Install FAR using one of the above options ([Installation](#installation)).

-* Create FAR CR using the name of the node to be remediated, and the fence-agent parameters.
+* Create FenceAgentsRemediation CR with the name of the node to be remediated, the fence agent name, and its parameters.

-#### Example CR
+#### Example FenceAgentsRemediation CR

-The FAR CR (CustomResource), created by the admin, is used to trigger the fence-agent on a specific node.
+The FAR CR, `FenceAgentsRemediation`, is created by the admin and is usedto trigger the fence agent on a specific node.
 The CR includes the following parameters:

-* `agent` - fence-agent name
+* `agent` - fence agent name.
+The name is validated (by kuebuilder and Webhook) against a list of supported agents in the FAR pod.
-* `sharedparameters` - cluster wide parameters for executing the fence agent
+* `sharedparameters` - cluster wide parameters for executing the fence agent.
-* `nodeparameters` - node specific parameters for executing the fence agent
+* `nodeparameters` - node specific parameters for executing the fence agent.
-* `retrycount` - number of times to retry the fence-agent in case of failure.
+* `retrycount` - number of times to retry the fence agent in case of failure.
 The default is 5.
 * `retryinterval` - interval between retries in seconds.
 The default is "5s".
-* `timeout` - timeout for the fence-agent in seconds.
+* `timeout` - timeout for the fence agent in seconds.
 The default is "60s".

+The FenceAgentsRemediation CR is created by the administrator and is used to trigger the fence agent on a specific node.
+The CR includes an *agent* field for the fence agent name, *sharedparameters* field with all the shared, not specific to a node, parameters, and a *nodeparameters* field to specify the parameters for the fenced node.
-For better understanding please see the below example of FAR CR for node `worker-1` (see it also as the [sample FAR](https://github.com/medik8s/fence-agents-remediation/blob/main/config/samples/fence-agents-remediation_v1alpha1_fenceagentsremediation.yaml)):
+For better understanding please see the below example of FenceAgentsRemediation CR for node `worker-1` (see it also as the [sample FAR](https://github.com/medik8s/fence-agents-remediation/blob/main/config/samples/fence-agents-remediation_v1alpha1_fenceagentsremediation.yaml)):

 ```yaml
 apiVersion: fence-agents-remediation.medik8s.io/v1alpha1